-In a broad range of healthcare settings, HIV testing programmes should employ an opt-out approach when the local prevalence of undiagnosed HIV means that testing is cost-effective, or where 100% of testing coverage is desirable (e.g. sexual health clinics and antenatal services) (Grade 1C). • Clear, unambiguous communication should be used when establishing opt-out testing in any setting to ensure that both patients and staff understand what is meant by the term 'opt-out' (GPP).
+- In a broad range of healthcare settings, HIV testing programmes should employ a universal (i.e. non-targeted) opt-out approach when the local prevalence of undiagnosed HIV means that testing is cost-effective or where 100% testing coverage is desirable (e.g. sexual health clinics and antenatal services) (Grade 1C). - Clear, unambiguous communication should be used when establishing opt-out testing in any setting to ensure that both patients and staff understand what is meant by the term opt-out (GPP).

-'Opt-out' testing, whereby attendees are informed that they will be automatically tested unless they actively decline, aims to increase coverage and normalise HIV testing.
+Opt-out testing aims to increase coverage and normalise HIV testing.

 Opt-out models of testing in acute care settings have been shown to be acceptable, feasible and, with appropriate resources, sustainable.
-This method addresses the key barriers with better coverage and sustainability across a range of different healthcare settings [52-58].
+This approach addresses the key barriers, with better coverage and sustainability across a range of different healthcare settings [54-60].

-Opt-out testing is accepted as standard practice in antenatal and sexual health clinics and is highly effective [59].
+Opt-out testing is accepted as standard practice in antenatal and sexual health clinics and is highly effective [61].

-Opt-in models of testing suffer from low test offer rates despite the high acceptability to patients [60-62].
-Interventions to increase offer rates in opt-in models (e.g. staff education and paper and computer prompts) can lead to increased test rates but are difficult to sustain in acute care settings and over the long term [63-66].
+Opt-in models of testing suffer from low test offer rates despite the high acceptability to patients [62-64].
+Interventions to increase offer rates in opt-in models (e.g. staff education and paper and computer prompts) can lead to increased test rates but are difficult to sustain in acute care settings and over the long term [65-68].

-Offering home sampling and testing kits for HIV may increase the frequency of testing in certain patient groups but does not suit all individuals [67].
+Offering home sampling and testing kits for HIV may increase the frequency of testing in certain patient groups but does not suit all individuals [69].

-Point-of-care testing is acceptable and effective in some areas but is not practical or appropriate for use in busy urgent care settings.
-It has been highlighted as a barrier to widespread HIV testing in these settings [68].
+Point-of-care testing is acceptable and effective in some areas but may not be practical or appropriate for use in busy urgent care settings.
+It has been highlighted as a barrier to widespread HIV testing in these settings [70].